ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 # The methodology

 For the challenge, we have collected XXX viral sequences that experts have classified into the various ranks of the ICTV taxonomy.
 These sequences are available as a multi-fasta file (see below).
 We ask you to classify these sequences using your pipeline and submit your results to us for validation.
 Importantly, we ask that your pipeline is reproducible and that you make available the necessary code and environment to run it.
 Multiple strategies exist, such as the creation of virtual environments (venv, conda) or containers (Singularity, Docker) and the pipeline should be made available via a git repository (Github, Bitbucket).
+The results of your classification will be evaluated on multiple metrics, including reproducability, speed, accuracy at different ranks, for different types of viruses, etc. After the challenge has been closed, we envision writing a report of the community's finding and believe this will inform current efforts within the ICTV.

 # The dataset

 The challenge sequences are available in a fasta file here.
 Every sequence in the file is a different virus contig or genome fragment with unknown accuracy and unknown completeness.
-The idea is that these
-sequences might have resulted from a metagenomics experiment, and your challenge is to classify them into ICTV-approved taxa.
+The idea is that these sequences might have resulted from a metagenomics experiment, and your challenge is to classify them into ICTV-approved taxa.
 We ask that your pipeline returns a tab-separated values (.tsv) file with XXX rows representing the contigs and 31 columns as listed below.
-Fields can be left empty if no annotation is available at that rank.
-If your tool provides a score for a given prediction it may be added, but the score fields may also be left empty We have provided a .tsv template for you to use here.
+Fields can be left empty if no annotation is available at a certain rank.
+If your tool provides a score for a given prediction it may be added, but the score fields may also be left empty.
+We have provided a .csv template for you to use here.

 * SequenceID
 * Realm (-viria)